Iterable/iterable-web-sdk/README.md

 Upon normal links, Iterable reserves the `iterable://` and `action://` schemas for custom actions that are performed when a link is clicked.
 The following are links that you can add to your in-app messages for enhanced functionality:

 1. `iterable://dismiss` - Removes the in-app message from the screen, queues the next one for presentation, and invokes both [trackInAppClose](#trackInAppClose) and [trackInAppClick](#trackInAppClick)

 2. `action://{anything}` - Makes a [`Window.prototype.postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) call with the payload `{ type: 'iterable-action-link', data: '{anything}' }` that can be consumed by the parent website.
 It also dismisses the message and invokes both [trackInAppClose](#trackInAppClose) and [trackInAppClick](#trackInAppClick)

-Upon those, the SDK may reserve more keywords in the future.
+The SDK may reserve more keywords in the future.

+:rotating_light: `iterable://` and `action://` links are not supported in the Safari web browser.
+In Safari, users can close an in-app message by clicking a standard link or clicking away from the message.

 ## Routing in Single-Page Apps